Flagsmith/flagsmith-docs/docs/advanced-use/edge-api.md

 endpoint `edge.api.flagsmith.com` and benefit from global low latency!

 ## Things you should know

-### Identity Syncing from Core to Edge

-If you have a product like a mobile app, where you cannot immediately force your users to upgrade (as opposed to a web app, for example), you will likely generate Identity writes to the old Core API.

-Following the migration, if we receive a request to an `Identity` endpoint that results in a write to the core API, we will persist the data in the Core API _and replay the request into the Edge API_.
-You can then update your API endpoints/SDKs in your own time to gradually move over the Edge API.

-This will give you time to migrate your users over to the new version of your application.

-Note that writes to the Core API will still work into the future, but the data will not be synchronised across the two platforms (Core and Edge).

 ### Increment and Decrement endpoints are deprecated